 People often ask me “When is the best time to visit Maui?”
 My answer?
 “It depends.”
 Why are you coming to Maui?
 What do you want to do here?
 If your primary goal is to escape frigid temperatures in your home state during the winter months in a warm climate, then by all means winter is the best time to visit Maui.
 If you want to have a fun summer vacation while the kids are out of school, then summer is the time for you to come.
 If you want to do some whale watching, you must come in winter.
 If you want to experience parasailing, you must NOT come in winter (further explanation below).
 If you’re on a budget, then avoid visiting Maui during the holidays— the busiest and most expensive time of year on Maui, don’t come at Christmas.
 Following are some considerations to help you determine the best time to visit Maui for YOU personally.

 NOTE: Due to the impacts of COVID-19, some of the businesses, events, or activities mentioned in this blog may have changed their operations temporarily or permanently.
-As things change constantly through this transition, please check with businesses directly to verify their operating status and hours.
+As things change constantly through this pandemic, please check with businesses directly to verify their operating status and hours.
 Mahalo!

 WHEN IS THE BEST TIME TO VISIT MAUI?

 Our mild tropical climate makes Maui a year-round destination.
 For the most part, the days are warm and sunny with temperatures averaging in the 70s and 80s (Fahrenheit) throughout the year.
 So weather-wise, there is no “bad” time of year to visit Maui.